 How long does etanercept stay in the body?
 Should I stop taking it before I try to get pregnant?

-Individuals break down medicines at different rates.
+Individuals break down medications at different rates.
 On average, it takes about three to four weeks after the last injection of etanercept for almost all of the medication to be cleared from the body.
-It’s recommended that you talk to your health care provider before you stop taking any medication.
-The benefits of taking etanercept and treating your autoimmune condition during pregnancy need to be weighed against possible risks of continuing the medication.
+It is recommended that you talk to your health care provider before you stop taking any medication.
+The benefits of taking etanercept and treating your autoimmune condition during pregnancy needs to be weighed against any possible risks of continuing the medication.

-Can taking etanercept make it more difficult for me to become pregnant?
+Can taking etanercept make harder for me to get pregnant?

 There are no reports linking etanercept to fertility problems.
 Etanercept is being studied to see if it may be used with other therapies to improve the success rates of certain fertility treatments in some women.

-Can taking etanercept during my pregnancy cause birth defects?
+Can taking etanercept during my pregnancy cause a miscarriage or birth defects?

-Etanercept use during pregnancy is not well studied.
-In a survey sent to rheumatologists, the doctors reported no increase in birth defects or miscarriage in 417 women exposed to etanercept or another TNF inhibitor during pregnancy.
+In contrast to the above study, most studies on etanercept use during pregnancy do not suggest an increase in the chance of birth defects.
+For example, a study published in 2017 found that 337 women treated with etanercept during pregnancy did not have higher rates of birth defects or miscarriage compared to similar groups of women who were not treated with etanercept.
+Rheumatologists responding to a study survey reported no increase in birth defects or miscarriage in 417 women exposed to etanercept or another TNF inhibitor during pregnancy.
 About one third of these women continued to take the medication throughout pregnancy.
-Also, five small studies looking at 20, 25, 56, 83 and 100 women taking etanercept in the first trimester found no increased chance for a pattern of birth defects.
+At least six smaller studies (each looking at fewer than 100 women taking etanercept in the first trimester) have not found an increased chance for a pattern of birth defects.

-A 2015 study reported on 495 pregnancies exposed to TNF-alpha inhibitors, with 111 exposed to etanercept.
-They found a small increased chance of birth defects and preterm delivery when looking at all of the TNF-alpha inhibitor medications.
-However, this study did not compare pregnancy outcomes to women who had similar medical conditions but were not taking TNF-alpha inhibitors.
+Two studies that included 319 and 344 infants whose mothers had taken etanercept during pregnancy reported a higher rate of birth defects compared to the infants of women with autoimmune diseases who did not take a TNF inhibitor during pregnancy.
+However, there was not a particular pattern to the birth defects, which is needed to show an association between the medication and the birth defects.
+Also, the women who used etanercept might have had more severe disease than the women who did not use it, which could have affected their outcomes.
+A 2015 study reported on 495 pregnancies exposed to TNF inhibitors, with 140 of those exposed to etanercept.
+This study found a small increased chance of birth defects and preterm delivery when looking at all of the TNF inhibitor medications.
+However, the study did not compare these pregnancy outcomes to women who had similar medical conditions but were not taking TNF inhibitors.
 Therefore, this study cannot determine if the problems reported were due to the medications or the diseases being treated.

 In summary, most studies looking at etanercept use during pregnancy have not shown an increased chance for a pattern of birth defects.
-It is also reassuring that a large amount of etanercept is not thought to reach the pregnancy during the first trimester.
-However, results from more studies are needed before we can be certain of the effects of etanercept on a pregnancy.
+It is also reassuring that a large amount of etanercept is not thought to reach the developing baby during the first trimester when most of the baby’s major organs and body structures are forming.

 Can taking etanercept during my pregnancy cause pregnancy complications such as preterm delivery?